 The COVID-19 vaccine had far-reaching effects on the cheap core economy with its interest rates of 9%, making it vital to have a job.
-The pharma companies that manufacture COVID-19 vaccine find themselves in a political crossfire as healthcare funds begin to run out.
+The pharma companies that manufacture the COVID-19 vaccines find themselves in a political crossfire as healthcare funds begin to run out.

-The immediate effects were devastating, with widespread protests and bread lines.
+The immediate effects were devastating, with widespread protests and breadlines.
 Unemployment soared, and thousands of people ended up on the streets begging for food, money, or shelter.
-The only employment during COVID-19 is the Social service.
+The only employment during COVID-19 is Social service.

 - Tourism & Hospitality